Geneva Golden Tornadoes football: Early years (1890–1925)

 In 1900, Samuel G. Craig, often referred to as J. B. Craig, took over as coach, leading the 'Covies' as they were then called to a 5–1–1 record in 1900.
 Craig coached the team for the next three seasons.
 In 1902, the Covies posted the first undefeated season in school history, going 7–0.
 During 1902, the defense surrendered a total of two points the entire season.
 In 1903, the Craig-led Covies posted an impressive 9–1 record, with their only loss coming to then national-power Washington & Jefferson.
 This game witnessed one of the most unusual plays in college football history.
 Losing 6–0 late in the fourth quarter, the Covies ran a reverse which sprung future World War I hero Joe Thompson into the open.
 As Thompson neared mid-field, a player came off of Washington & Jefferson's bench and tackled Thompson.
 Fans then swarmed the field, and by the time the playing surface were cleared, the game was called due to darkness.
 The 6–0 loss was the only game in which Geneva was scored upon all season.
 After Craig left in 1903, the Covies' success fluctuated, posting several season without a victory.
-During this time, Geneva frequently played national powers like Penn State, Pitt, Slippery Rock University, and West Virginia.
+During this time, Geneva frequently played national powers like Penn State, Pitt, Slippery Rock, and West Virginia.